Know about the trends that influence the rise of the adoption of DevOps

 Monolithic to Microservice Architecture

 Architecture refers to the collection of protocols concerning the structure, utility, and execution of software applications.
-The previous model of software operations has been inflexible and massive that restricts compatibility.
+The previous model of software operations has been inflexible and massive which restricts compatibility.

 The need to shift to lightweight and quick software has been a propelling factor in DevOps adoption.
 It is easier for teams to debug, code, and deploy software nimbly and operate collaboratively.
 The microservice architecture allows the user to install and maintain systems in a more organized manner.
 Now that software deployment is mainly being handled by container hierarchies, architectural change is inevitable.
 It calls for a gradual shift.